 Do children need to come along?

-If you're 16 years and older, you must be at your citizenship ceremony and take the citizenship pledge.
+If you're 16 years and older, you must take the citizenship pledge at your citizenship ceremony.

 Children under 16 years don't need to take the citizenship pledge.